shawna-p/mysterious-messenger/docs/creating-characters.rst

 Adding Greeting Messages
 =========================

 To give Emma greeting messages on the main menu, she'll first need a greeting image (if you haven't defined it already).
 Find instructions here: :ref:`Greeting Images`.
-You will also need to make sure that Emma's ChatCharacter object **isn't** in the ``no_greet_chars`` list, as she will have greetings.

 Next, head to ``01_mysme_engine/stable/variables_start_screen.rpy``.
 Below a few Python and variable definitions are a bunch of constants called ``morning_greeting``, ``afternoon_greeting`` etc.